JiaJun-Chew/coronavirus-codon-usage-analysis/README.md

 Scripts can be run independently to reproduce figures and analyses presented in the manuscript.

 ## Citation
-If you use this code, please cite the associated manuscript submitted to *Virus Evolution*.
+If you use this code, please cite the associated manuscript submitted to *PLOS ONE*.